maxsoulfly/rock-paper-scissors/README.md

     - Rock beats Scissors
     - Scissors beats Paper
     - Paper beats Rock
+4. The first player to score 5 victories is the ultimate winner!

 ## Technologies Used

+- JavaScript
+TO DO:
 - HTML
 - CSS
-- JavaScript

 ## Skills Demonstrated

+- Basic Game Development
+- JavaScript Logic
+TO DO:
 - DOM Manipulation
 - Event Handling
-- JavaScript Logic
-- Basic Game Development